 Industrial Deafness Claim: How to show your employer is legally responsible to pay you compensation for occupational hearing loss and tinnitus

-Industrial deafness claim: discover what occupational hearing loss and tinnitus is, how it is caused, how to show your employer is at fault and legally responsible for your workplace accident compensation claim.
+Industrial deafness claim solicitor sets out what occupational hearing loss and tinnitus is, how it is caused, how to show your employer is at fault and legally responsible for your workplace accident compensation claim.

 What is an industrial deafness claim?

 “Industrial deafness” is a hearing loss caused from exposure to loud noises at work – it is also known as

 “occupational deafness” or “noise induced hearing loss”.

 1. Full hearing loss – without the use of a hearing aid you cannot hear anything at all.